jamiscript/VIMDoes/README.md

 # VIMDoes
 > Mobile APP

-A app that control your sales!
+An app that control your sales!

 # Created By
 [Affonso Brian Pereira Azevedo](https://www.github.com/affonsobrian)